 For additional help see the video on requesting interlibrary loan materials.

 Patrons can find law review articles online using HeinOnline (Law Journal Library) or Google Scholar.
 You can search by citation or keyword (article name, author, subject of article, etc.).

 Google Scholar is easier to search, and will search HeinOnline and other databases that patrons have access to on campus (assuming that patrons have set up ‘Library links’ under Settings on Google Scholar).
 Clicking on the article title or the information on the right of the screen will take the patron to the article if it is available.
 See below.

-Select print journals are available on the fifth floor.
+Select print journals are available on the second floor.
 To see if a journal is available, look up the title of the journal in the catalog.
 For additional help see the video on finding law review articles on HeinOnline.

 Downloading a pdf of an article from HeinOnline

 If you locate an article you wish to download in HeinOnline, simply look at the toolbar above the article: